The Sporting News MLB Player of the Year Award: Players

 Several players have won the award more than once.
-Ted Williams, Joe Morgan, Albert Pujols, Miguel Cabrera, and José Altuve are the only players to win the award in consecutive years.
+Ted Williams, Joe Morgan, Albert Pujols, Miguel Cabrera, and Jose Altuve are the only players to win the award in consecutive years.
 Ted Williams won the award five times.
 Sandy Koufax is the only pitcher to win the award more than once.
-Alex Rodriguez and Barry Bonds are the only players to win the award while playing with different teams.
+Alex Rodriguez, Barry Bonds, and Shohei Ohtani are the only players to win the award while playing with different teams.
+Alex Rodriguez won the award with the most teams (3).
 Stan Musial and Alex Rodriguez are the only players to win the award while playing different positions.
 The only tie was in 1962, when Don Drysdale and Maury Wills shared the honor.
-Alex Rodriguez and Barry Bonds are the only players to win the award with multiple teams.
-Alex Rodriguez won the award with the most teams (3).

 Winning multiple SN Player of the Year awards has been seen as guaranteed admission to the National Baseball Hall of Fame.
 Barry Bonds is the only player with multiple awards, eligible for the Hall of Fame, but not a member of the Hall of Fame.
 The table is of the Players that have won two or more awards and the year they were inducted into Major League Baseball Hall of Fame.
 Active players are not eligible for the Hall of Fame.

 Outfielders and Pitchers have won the most awards.